-- 5 (1) Rule 29 is amended as follows. - (2) In paragraph (4) for "inside and outside every polling station" substitute "outside every polling station and in every compartment of every polling station." - (3) After paragraph (4) insert- - "(4A) The notice referred to in paragraph (4)- - (a) must clearly indicate the election to which it relates; - (b) must be printed on paper of the same colour as the ballot papers (other than tendered ballot papers) used at the election to which it relates." - (4) Omit paragraph (5).
+- 5 (1) Rule 29 is amended as follows. - (2) In paragraph (4) for "inside and outside every polling station" substitute " outside every polling station and in every compartment of every polling station." - (3) After paragraph (4) insert- - "(4A) The notice referred to in paragraph (4) - must clearly indicate the election to which it relates; - must be printed on paper of the same colour as the ballot papers (other than tendered ballot papers) used at the election to which it relates." - (4) Omit paragraph (5).

-Changes to legislation: There are currently no known outstanding effects for the Elections Act 2001.
+Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to Elections Act 2001.
+Any changes that have already been made by the team appear in the content and are referenced with annotations.
 (See end of Document for details)